 Strathmore Artists in Residence Take Flight

-The Strathmore Artist in Residence (AIR) program, part of our Institute for Artistic and Professional Development, is designed to help launch artistic careers.
+The Strathmore Artist in Residence (AIR) program, part of our Institute for Artistic Development, is designed to help launch artistic careers.
 There is nothing more satisfying to us than seeing the amazing accomplishments of our alumni.
 While we can’t take all the credit for their achievements, we are so proud to have been a part of their journey.